-This is the most intuitive and feature version of Legal Files to date.
+This is the most intuitive and feature-driven version of Legal Files to date.

 Legal Files Software, Inc. is excited to announce the launch of its latest release: Legal Files 12.0.
 This version of its legal case and matter management software includes an integration with DocuSign, new Outlook features and enhanced security to incorporate the latest technical innovations.
 Many design changes were added to ensure readability, clarity and efficiency.